sdfxai/SDFXBridgeForComfyUI/docs/sdfx_config.md

 ```/x/y/data/models/checkpoints```

 ## Usage Examples
-If you are already using ComfyUI extra_model_paths.yaml to configure the path of your models you don't need to redeclare it
+If you don't want to change anything on your model path configuration or you are already using ComfyUI extra_model_paths.yaml to configure the path of your models you can simply delete everything from `sdfx.config.json` related to model path

 So a minimalist configuration could be :